Candidates must present an LSAT score from a test administered no more than five years prior to planned enrollment.

 3/3 Program for Tulane Undergraduates

-Tulane University Law School offers the following program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS).
+Tulane University Law School offers a joint degree program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS), commonly referred to as the "3-3 Program."
 Qualified undergraduates of NTC or SCS may apply for admission to Tulane Law School during the junior year (or credit-count equivalent).
 If admitted, students enroll as full-time law students during what would otherwise be the senior year.
 At the successful conclusion of that year, the BA or BS is awarded.
 After two more years of full-time law study, the JD is awarded.
 This program enables students to receive the BA/BS and the JD in as few as six years.

 Students wishing to apply to Tulane Law School under the 3/3 Program need not take the LSAT provided that they meet the following two requirements: